-Summary: Just South of Point Defiance Park and with a view of the Tacoma Narrows Bridge, is Titlow Beach.
-The dive site is essentially the old ferry dock and pilings that ran before the first Narrows bridge was built in 1940.
-On a sunny winter day, Titlow Beach can be one of the most beautiful dive sites in Puget Sound.
-The best time to dive Titlow Beach is during high slack, swimming strait out to the pilings and descending down to the shallow (40′-45′) bottom.
-Divers can then make an L-shape tour around the pilings, taking in the thousands of Plumose anemone clinging to the upright pilings.
-Also keep on the lookout for Giant barnacle, Scalyhead sculpin, Buffalo sculpin, Red irish lord, and California sea cucumber.
+Summary: Just South of Point Defiance Park and with a view of the Tacoma Narrows Bridge this dive site highlights spectacular piling breakwater made of the old ferry dock that has been overgrown by plumose anemones and a host of other sea life.
+Best to dive during high slack, swimming straight out to the pilings and descending down to the shallow (40′-45′) bottom.
+Divers can then make an L-shape tour around the pilings.
+For a second dive, try the wall south of the pilings.
+Entry is on a shallow rocky beach towards pilings.

 Address: 1420 S Wilton Rd, Tacoma, WA 98465